MightBMay/Midterm/readme.txt

 	i do this because it is a dynamic element in the scene, and thus the shading changes on them based on how 	it is moving, compared to the walls and floors which would remain statically coloured.

-Colour Grading is implemented, but i had issues changing it to cooler colours. i am just using the default LUT given in week 5's  lecture.
+Colour Grading is implemented in the ColourGrading.Shader file, but i had issues changing it to cooler colours. i am just using the default LUT given in week 5's  lecture.
 It also doesn't look that great with my Ice shader i made, so i kept the contribution value low.

 For my personal shader, i made an Ice shader in Shadergraph.
 It is pretty simple: